 This tangy, Mexican pinto bean salad with corn, lime, & jalapeño is packed with bold flavors.
 Ready in 15 minutes and no cooking is required, plus an oil-free dressing option.
-Perfect for meal prep, potlucks, or easy weeknight sides.
+Perfect for potlucks or easy weeknight sides.

 Want more fresh, flavorful Mexican-inspired sides?
-Try my cowboy caviar dip, this avocado mango salsa, and my salsa pico de gallo recipe.
+Try my cowboy caviar dip, avocado mango salsa, or my salsa pico de gallo recipe.

 🔍 A Quick Look: Pinto Bean Salad (Mexican-Inspired)